webXcerpt/openCPQ-odoo/doc/test-env-setup.md

 		--db-filter="^odoo" \
 	    --addons-path=./addons,../openCPQ-odoo \
 		-i product_opencpq,product_opencpq_layout
-	  ### -i installs the specified modules and their dependencies.
+	  # -i installs the specified modules and their dependencies.
-	  ### You could do this manually in the browser as well
+	  # You could do this manually in the browser as well
 	  ```
 	- Next time, you can use the "upward" cursor key to retrieve the start
 	  command in the shell, so you need not retype it.
   - Start Firefox or Chrome and open `localhost:8069`.
 	- Login with user and password "admin".
 	  (Let your browser remember these credentials.)
     - Open the "Apps" page.
-	  - Note, that the following modules are already installed: "sales",
+	  - Notice that the following modules are already installed: "sales",
 	    "product_opencpq" and "product_opencpq_layout"
 	- Activate variants by selecting
 	  "Sales" > "Configuration" > "Settings" > "Products" > "Product Variants" >